fran-scala/fran-scala.github.io/index.md

 I've been working occasionally since 2015 as steward at local fairs , as waiter in disco-clubs and catering operator in weddings and various events.

-## Hobby
+## Hobbies and free time
 Apart from the academic side, I'm an outgoing and active person.
-I really enjoy playing sports, gardening and traveling.
+In my free time I really enjoy playing sports, gardening, traveling and listening to podcasts.
+At the moment, I'm follwing a Calisthenics course and playing in my old college football team.
+Recently I've also started programming outside working hours, attending extra courses and partecipating in hackatons and challenges.

 ### Markdown